-This WBP was developed using the framework and data sources provided by MassDEP's Watershed Based Plan (WBP) Tool.
+This WBP was developed using the framework and data sources provided by MassDEP's WBP Tool.
 In addition to this resource, Stockbridge has a rich history of monitoring, studies, and projects that collectively characterize the structure, function, ecology, community, and environmental issues of Stockbridge Bowl and its watershed.
 These historical reports are numerous and in chronological order include:

 - Ludlam, S.D., Hutchison, K.S., and Henderson.
 G.E.
 1971.
-Water Resources Research Center, University of Massachusetts, Amherst, Massachusetts: "The Limnology of Stockbridge Bowl, Stockbridge, Massachusetts" - Department of the Army New England Division, Corps of Engineers, 1981: "Stockbridge Bowl Dam MA 00022 Phase I Inspection Report, National Dam Inspection Program" - 3.
+Water Resources Research Center, University of Massachusetts, Amherst, Massachusetts: "The Limnology of Stockbridge Bowl, Stockbridge, Massachusetts" - 2.
+Department of the Army New England Division, Corps of Engineers, 1981: "Stockbridge Bowl Dam MA 00022 Phase I Inspection Report, National Dam Inspection Program" - 3.
 Lycott Environmental Research, Inc., 1991: "Stockbridge Bowl Diagnostic/Feasibility Study Report" - 4.
-Wetzel, R. G., 1994: "Letter to Stockbridge Bowl Association" - Fugro East, Inc., 1996: "Lake and Watershed Management Plan for Stockbridge Bowl, Stockbridge, Massachusetts" - 6.
+Wetzel, R. G., 1994: "Letter to Stockbridge Bowl Association" - 5.
+Fugro East, Inc., 1996: "Lake and Watershed Management Plan for Stockbridge Bowl, Stockbridge, Massachusetts" - 6.
 ENSR, 1999: "Memorandum: Sediment Analysis" - 7.
 ENSR, 1999: "Stockbridge Bowl Snail Survey" - 8.
 Coote, T. & Roeder, D., 2000: "The Relative Abundance of Marstonia lustrica Pilsbry and its Movements in Stockbridge Bowl, Stockbridge Massachusetts, September-December, 1999" - 9.
 BRPC/SBA/Town of Stockbridge, 2012: "Stockbridge Bowl Watershed Survey" - 10.
 GZA GeoEnvironmental, Inc., 2014: "Preliminary Design Report for the Stockbridge Bowl Diversion Pipe Channel Dredging Project" - 11.
 GZA GeoEnvironmental, Inc., 2015 & 2016: "Marstonia lustrica Habitat Assessment-Survey Results & Report" - 12.
 Town of Stockbridge & BRPC, 2017: "Stockbridge Bowl Watershed Assessment" - 13.
 Massachusetts Division of Fisheries and Wildlife, 2018: "Response to Notice of Intent for the 2019 application of fluridone" - 14.
 Solitude, 2018: "Submersed Aquatic Vegetation Assessment and Invasive Species Management Evaluation" - 15.
 Wagner, K., Water Resource Services, Inc., 2019: "Letter to the Board of Health, Stockbridge, MA" - 16.
 GZA, 2020: "Stockbridge Bowl 2020 Limnology Update" - 17.
-Otter Environmental Services, 2020: "Report on the Distribution of Invasive Plants and Marstonia lustrica in Stockbridge Bowl" - 18.
-Otter Environmental Services, 2021: "Report on the Distribution of Milfoil and Assessment of Planned Herbicide Treatment Areas in Stockbridge Bowl" - 19.
-GZA, 2022: "Stockbridge Bowl 2021 Limnology Update" - 20.
-Otter Environmental Services, 2022: "Survey Results for Invasive Aquatic Plants in Stockbridge Bowl" - 21.
+GZA, 2020: "Stockbridge Bowl Dredging: Potential Net Benefit Plan Framework for Boreal Marstonia and Bridle Shiner" - 18.
+Otter Environmental Services, 2020: "Report on the Distribution of Invasive Plants and Marstonia lustrica - 19.
+Otter Environmental Services, 2021: "Report on the Distribution of Milfoil and Assessment of Planned Herbicide Treatment Areas in Stockbridge Bowl" - 20.
+GZA, 2022: "Stockbridge Bowl 2021 Limnology Update" - 21.
+Otter Environmental Services, 2022: "Survey Results for Invasive Aquatic Plants in Stockbridge Bowl" - 22.
 Aquatic Roots, 2022: "Stockbridge Bowl Findings, Water Chestnut, 2022"

 Much of this information is useful, but some is priority while other is tangential to the scope of this WBP, outdated, or in disagreement with subsequent empirical data and informed opinion.
-To assist with the prioritization and interpretation of these documents and the data and information they contain, the Town of Stockbridge commissioned a summary memorandum produced by GZA GeoEnvironmental in 2021 (Stockbridge Bowl Watershed Management Plan Memorandum).
+To assist with the prioritization and interpretation of these documents and the data and information they contain, the Town of Stockbridge commissioned a summary memorandum produced by GZA GeoEnvironmental in 2021 (Stockbridge Bowl

+Watershed Management Plan Memorandum).
 The purpose of this memorandum was to provide an historical overview of the reports conducted to through 2020 on the Stockbridge Bowl limnology and management of the lake and watershed in preparation for this WBP.